pierreaubert/spinorama/README.md

 3. Estimate basic data for a speaker (-3dB output, flatness over a range)
 4. Compute various parameters defined in a paper from Olive (ref. below).
 5. Can compute effect of an EQ (IIR) on the spinorama.

-coming soon:
-6. Generate an EQ to optimise the speaker (and get a better preference score).
+6. Generate an EQ to optimise the speaker (and get a better preference score) based on anechoic data.
+Note: this is not yet a room correction software.

 ## Generation